 If you don't have a chopper just dice everything by hand it will taste the same.

-This salsa works great with chips or crackers as an appetizer.
+This peach salsa recipe works great with chips or crackers as an appetizer.
 It also pairs delightfully with shrimp or fish!
 Here are some ideas.

 - Grilled Chicken or Pork